 Residing in Fayette County, West Virginia, Chela is a self-described "mexi-billy," with parents from both Mexico and rural West Virginia.

 Specializing in grassroots organizing, they have worked on numerous political campaigns and with advocacy and social justice organizations across the country—from local city council and U.S. congressional races to Greenpeace International and the Sierra Club.

-Peshka (she/her) is a co-director and prior board member of HHJ, where she leads the organization's communications, direct actions, and voter engagement efforts.
+Peshka (she/her) is a co-director and prior board member of HHJ, where she leads the organization's communications, mobilization, and voter engagement efforts.

 Peshka is a U.S. Army Veteran, single mother, and Afrolachian artist from Parkersburg, West Virginia.
 She is the director of Black Lives Matter: Mid Ohio Valley.

 As an abortion storyteller, Peshka has shared her story on national television and traveled across the country, speaking with elected leaders and presidential candidates to encourage them to stand with reproductive rights.
 Peshka was recognized for her work in reproductive health access as a 2017 Mary J. Blige honoree at the ESSENCE Festival.
 She previously served on the board of Planned Parenthood Votes!
 South Atlantic.

 Caitlin (she/they) is a founding co-director of HHJ, where they lead the organization's operations, financial management, and abortion funding efforts.

 Hailing from the southern coal fields of West Virginia, Caitlin is a first-generation college graduate and the granddaughter of Mexican immigrants.

 Named a leader in the movement for reproductive justice in Appalachia by Rewire.News, Caitlin's writing on reproductive and economic justice in Appalachia has been featured in HuffPost, VICE, and more.